 Being able to respect yourself as you respect others comes down to the way you view yourself.
-It boils down to your sense of self, your self concept, and your self worth.
+It boils down to your sense of self, your self-concept, and your self-worth.

 Having respect for yourself means valuing your opinions, thoughts, and ideas.
 It means recognizing that you bring something important to the table, and your voice should be heard.
-It means treating yourself with dignity and compassion, and expecting the same from others.
+It means treating yourself with dignity and compassion and expecting the same from others.

-If you find that you criticize more often than you celebrate yourself, you’re likely struggling with self respect.
+If you find that you criticize more often than you celebrate yourself, you’re likely struggling with self-respect.

-So, how can you learn to begin practicing more self love to respect yourself more?
+So, how can you learn to begin practicing more self-love to respect yourself more?

-Confidence is a product of self love and respect.
+Confidence is a product of self-love and respect.
 And when you respect yourself, you teach others to do the same.

-If you want to feel more confident, here are four things you can do to supercharge your self respect:
+If you want to feel more confident, here are four things you can do to supercharge your self-respect: